TELE-TWIN/clamav-faq/mirrors/MirrorsCoordination.md

 This limits the download speed to 20kb/s, allows 100 requests/second and a maximum of 300 connections.

-To improve mod_cband's performance add:
+To improve mod_cband's performance add.

 <pre>CBandScoreFlushPeriod 1
 CBandRandomPulse On</pre>